Alexander McClay Williams

 Alexander McClay Williams (July 23, 1914 – June 8, 1931) was an African-American teenager wrongfully convicted and executed for the 1930 murder of 33-year-old Vida Robare, a matron of the Glen Mills reform school he attended, in Pennsylvania.
-Williams confessed to the murder, albeit he later recanted his confession.
+Williams confessed to the murder during an interrogation in which neither a parent nor an attorney was present.
 The Commonwealth of Pennsylvania wrongfully executed Williams for Robare's murder in 1931 at age 16, making Williams the youngest person executed in Pennsylvania in the 20th century.

-Efforts to posthumously exonerate Williams began in 2015 when his attorney's grandson researched the case, generating renewed interest in its details, particularly in the fact that Williams' confession was coerced, that Williams' implication in the murder was racially motivated and inconsistent with the crime scene details, and that the real perpetrator of the murder may have been Robare's abusive ex-husband.
+Efforts to posthumously exonerate Williams began in 2015 when his attorney's grandson researched the case, generating renewed interest in its details, particularly in the fact that Williams' confession was likely coerced, that Williams' implication in the murder was likely racially motivated and inconsistent with the crime scene details, and that the real perpetrator of the murder may have been Robare's abusive ex-husband.
 In 2022, following a posthumous review of Williams' case, his conviction was overturned, and all charges against him were dismissed, effectively exonerating Williams.

+Days before his execution, Williams's mother, Osceola Williams, visited him in jail and urged him to confess to the murder.
+Williams then claimed that he committed the murder with the encouragement of a 17-year-old white boy named Earl Kratzer.
+Kratzer was charged with murder after Osceola swore out a warrant against him.
+However, when Williams was called to testify at Kratzer's preliminary hearing, he recanted his allegations.
+The charges against Kratzer were dismissed and Williams was executed two days later.

 Early life

 Williams was born on July 23, 1914.
 He had at least 10 siblings, including a sister named Susie Williams-Carter, who was his only surviving sibling by 2015; Williams-Carter was still alive in 2022 when Williams' conviction was overturned.
 Williams grew up in Cheyney, Pennsylvania, raised by an illiterate father, and was very physically slight, standing at 4 ft 7 in and weighing 91 lb.
 He also had learning disabilities.

 At the time of the murder, Williams was enrolled in the Glen Mills Schools, a reform institution in Delaware County, Pennsylvania, after committing crimes involving arson to a barn that caused $25,000 in damage, and burglarizing a post office when he was 12 years old.
 Williams was at the school from July 1926 until the murder.
-He lived in the same cottage as Vida Robare, a matron at the Glen Mills Schools, along with 40 other black teenagers until approximately four months prior to Robare's murder; Robare allegedly ordered him relocated to a different cottage due to him repeatedly breaking rules while living there.
+He lived in the same cottage as Vida Robare, a matron at the Glen Mills Schools, along with 40 other black teenagers until approximately four months prior to Robare's murder.
+Robare ordered him relocated to a different cottage due to him repeatedly breaking rules while living there.